dyagee/hotels9ja/README.md

 The hotels details is based on the information available on [hotels.ng](https://hotels.ng) website.

-The purpose of this project is to help the community and make hotel and logging details available to travellers; so use API with caution in accordance with the legal terms data usage as  state on [hotels.ng ](https://hotels.ng/) website.
+The purpose of this project is to help the community and make hotel and lodging details available to travellers; so use the API with caution in accordance with the legal terms of data usage as stated on [hotels.ng ](https://hotels.ng/) website.

 ---